-Voice-to-text apps for Mac range from free to over $100 a year.
+Voice-to-text apps for Mac range from free to over $144 a year.
 But the sticker price doesn't tell the whole story.
 Some apps charge you once and you're done.
 Others charge you every single month to use an AI model that runs entirely on your own hardware.
-And the "free" option has hidden costs that most people never calculate.
+And the "free" options have hidden costs that most people never calculate.

 We broke down the actual pricing of every major Mac dictation tool in 2026 -- upfront costs, recurring costs, and the costs nobody puts on the label.
+We verified every price directly in April 2026.
 If you're shopping for a voice-to-text app, this is the page you need before you buy anything.

 The Contenders

-Here are the five tools we're comparing.
+Here are the nine tools we're comparing.
 All of them run on macOS.
 All of them convert speech to text.
 That's where the similarities end.

 Each tool solves a slightly different problem at a very different price point.
 Let's see what that looks like in a table.